AriFordsham/GHCWiki/type-nats/inductive-definitions.md

-The other view provides a more "bit-oriented" view of the natural numbers, by allowing is to check if the least significant bit of a number is 0 or 1.
+The other view provides a more "bit-oriented" view of the natural numbers, by allowing us to check if the least significant bit of a number is 0 or 1.
 It is useful when we use `TNat` values for splitting things in half: